rskupnik/rskupnik.github.io/_posts/2017-07-11-basic-spring-webapp-java-kotlin-scala.md

   @JoinColumn(name = "ownerId", nullable = false)
   @BeanProperty
   var owner: Customer = _

+  override def toString: String = name
 }
 ```

-I was actually disappointed in Scala in this case - the implementation is almost as verbose as Java, it only avoid defining getters and setters explicitly, at the cost of additional field annotation (`@BeanProperty`).
+In order to have getters and setters required by the underlying ORM, we need to use an additional annotation in Scala (`@BeanProperty`).

-I tried to use a [case class](http://docs.scala-lang.org/tutorials/tour/case-classes.html) that should theoretically shorten the implementation quite a lot, but I could not get it working (perhaps my low Scala skills are to blame here).
+~~I tried to use a [case class](http://docs.scala-lang.org/tutorials/tour/case-classes.html) that should theoretically shorten the implementation quite a lot, but I could not get it working (perhaps my low Scala skills are to blame here).~~

+The case class is actually possible, as explained to me by [Alexander Samsig](https://github.com/Asamsig) (thanks!).
+It requires the use of [scala.annotation.meta](http://www.scala-lang.org/api/2.12.0/scala/annotation/meta/index.html) in order to specify explicitly what the annotations should be attached to (in this example - the fields that will be generated).

-At least it provides *String interpolation*, allows ommision of curly braces in one-liners and requires explicit `override` keyword, which is on par with Kotlin.
+Scala also provides *String interpolation*, allows ommision of curly braces in one-liners and requires explicit `override` keyword, which is on par with Kotlin.

 ---
 ## Repositories